gpacifico/portfolio_goodness/README.md

 I will also include images and gifs of my projects to make it easier for anyone who wants to look at my portfolio.

 Each project will include a live link and a GitHub link.

+One of the projects will be written in OOP and one will feature a custom-built backend.